- Parents & Carers

 Mrs Raoult: SEND Administrator email@example.com

-SEND Drop in Meetings are the first Monday of every month commencing Monday 8th November 2021.
-An opportunity for parents to drop in and discuss any issues relating to SEND.
-From 4 pm- 5 15 pm– no need to book an appointment.
+SEND Drop in Meetings are the first Monday of every month during term time.
+These sessions are an opportunity for parents to drop in and discuss any issues relating to SEND.
+Please come to main reception between 4 pm- 5 15 pm – there's no need to book an appointment.